Hedingham Castle: Present day use

 While Hedingham Castle remains a family home, the Norman keep and grounds are open to the public from Easter to October.
 Educational school visits take place throughout the year.
 The castle grounds are a venue for jousting, archery, falconry, re-enactment battles, fairs, classic and vintage car shows, music concerts and theatre productions.
 The castle and associated buildings are used for ceremonies and parties.

 The castle has been described as "the best preserved Norman keep in England."

 Filming and photography

-Hedingham Castle was the location for episode 2 of The Landscape of Man aired on Channel 4 in 2010 in which the castle grounds and gardens, which had been left to become a wilderness throughout the 20th century, were restored.
+Hedingham Castle was the location for episode 2 of The Landscape of Man aired on Channel 4 in 2010, in which the castle grounds and gardens, which had been left to become a wilderness throughout the 20th century, were restored.

-The castle has also been a location for the feature film The Reckoning (2003) and for the BBC series Ivanhoe (1997).
+The castle has also been a location for the feature film The Reckoning (2004) and for the BBC series Ivanhoe (1997).
+In 2001, British pop group Steps filmed part of the music video (which was largely animated) for their single, "Words Are Not Enough" inside the castle.

 The documentaries Made in Britain (2005) with Fred Dibnah, The Shakespeare Theory (2013) with Derek Jacobi and A History of Britain with Simon Schama have used Hedingham Castle as a location.

 The castle also appeared in a 1997 photo-shoot for Vanity Fair featuring Alexander McQueen and Isabella Blow; the photograph can be seen hanging in the National Portrait Gallery, London.

+The castle serves as the location of John Cleese's The Dinosaur Hour on GB News.